armory/docs/content/en/docs/spinnaker-install-admin-guides/sumologic-dashboard.md

 ---
 title: Sumo Logic Dashboard Integration
+linkTitle: Sumo Logic Integration
 weight: 200
 ---

-*This application has been developed and is supported by Armory Inc. In case of technical questions, please [contact Armory](https://armory.io/contact) for support.*
+*This application has been developed and is supported by Armory, Inc. In case of technical questions, please [contact Armory](https://armory.io/contact) for support.*

-The integration of Spinnaker and Sumo Logic provides customers with the ability to monitor the health and productivity of their end-to-end software delivery process through live dashboards.
+Integrating Spinnaker and Sumo Logic provides customers with the ability to monitor the health and productivity of their end-to-end software delivery process through live dashboards.
 Customers will gain at-a-glance visibility and longitudinal trends in usage and pipeline deployments across all dev, staging, and production environments.

-## Log Types
+## Log types
 The Spinnaker Sumo Logic App uses echo logs that output event information from Spinnaker to Sumo Logic.
 Events include the following:
 * Calls made to gate
 * Pipeline events, which includes stages and tasks

-## Sample Log Message
+## Sample log message
 ```json
 {"details":{"source":"gate","type":"gate:session","created":"1567639483521","organization":null,"project":null,"application":null,"_content_id":null,"attributes":null,"requestHeaders":{}},"content":{"headers":{"x-request-id":"50cc1dcafa77a7fcf85612678cca01a6","sec-fetch-mode":"cors","referer":"https://spinnaker.se.armory.io/","sec-fetch-site":"same-site","x-forwarded-proto":"https","accept-language":"en-...
 ```